 The AKC Humane Fund Awards for Canine Excellence (ACE)

-2016 AKC Humane Fund Awards for Canine Excellence Winners
+Five Heroic Dogs Honored With AKC Humane Fund Awards for Canine Excellence

 One award is presented in each of the following five categories: Uniformed Service K-9, Service, Therapy, Search and Rescue and Exemplary Companion dog.
-This year’s winners include a Deputy K-9 Bloodhound who has worked with the FBI, a Labrador Retriever that helped a young girl gain her independence after suddenly becoming paralyzed, a retired show dog that helps comfort people in the airport, a search and rescue dog trained in three disciplines and a family pet who fought for his life protecting a seven-year-old.
+This year’s winners range from a retired show dog that helps children learn to read to a family pet turned narcotics detection K-9.

-All of the ACE recipients will receive $1,000 to be awarded to a pet-related charity of their choice, a one-year pet insurance policy from Pet Partners, Inc., they will be honored at Regalia: A Royal Celebration for Those Who Champion Purebred Dogs on Friday, December 16th and an engraved sterling silver medallion will be presented to each at the AKC National Championship presented by Royal Canin in Orlando, Florida held on Saturday and Sunday, December 17-18, 2016.
+All of the ACE recipients will receive $1,000 to be awarded to a pet-related charity of their choice, a one-year pet insurance policy from AKC Pet Insurance, and an engraved sterling silver medallion will be presented to each at the AKC National Championship presented by Royal Canin in Orlando, Florida held on Saturday and Sunday, December 16-17, 2017.

 This year’s ACE winners are:

-Search and Rescue Dog: “Bodie,” a Belgian Malinois owned and handled by Amy Lavoie of Santee, California
+Search and Rescue Dog: “Piglet,” a Catahoula Leopard Dog owned and handled by Lori Wells of Lancaster, California

 To qualify, the dog must have performed some exemplary act, whether large or seemingly small, that has significantly benefitted a community or individual.
 Dogs do not have to be AKC registered to be nominated.
 Anyone can nominate a dog however if not nominated by the dog's owner, the owner will be contacted for official release of the story and image provided by the nominator.